Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Examples

 Before the first equality, we subtracted $2 \cdot |\{ \rho: \rho \equiv 1\}|$ because we counted the trivial representation $1-4+5=2$ times and should have counted it zero times, because it is not an allowed solution.
 Each of these representations takes at least two non-identity values in $K$, so their stabiliser in

 is trivial.
 Thus, these $630$ representations are made up of $105$ orbits of representations under the action of $\text{Aut}(K)$.
 That is, up to gauge equivalence, we have $105$ flat connections to which our construction can be applied.
-An explicit list of $105$ representations which give rise to flat connections that are not gauge equivalent is given in Appendix \ref{section:list-of-so3-representations-on-t8-gamma}.
-By \cref{proposition:existence-of-ALE-side-connection}, this gives rise to $105$ new $Spin(7)$-instantons. \end{remark}
+An explicit list of $105$ representations which gives rise to flat connections that are not gauge equivalent is given in Appendix \ref{section:list-of-so3-representations-on-t8-gamma}.
+By \cref{proposition:existence-of-ALE-side-connection}, this gives rise to $105$ new four-parameter families of $Spin(7)$-instantons. \end{remark}

 \begin{remark} If the representatives of $\gamma$ and $\delta$ are not assumed to commute, further representations of the orbifold group can be obtained.
 Unfortunately, they can not be used for our construction and we show this in Appendix \ref{appendix:so3noncommutativeconnections}. \end{remark}